sdebruyn/wercker-step-hugo-theme-check/README.md

 ## How it works

-1. Downloads and installs hugo
+1. Downloads and installs hugo if it is not already installed
 1. Clones https://github.com/spf13/HugoBasicExample as an example website to test the theme
 1. The theme is put in the themes folder
 1. The `hugo check` command is used to validate the syntax